Social Health UX for Urbanism

 If this is our first time meeting, here’s the synopsis of my 25-year career: Design + Community building + Facilitation + Qualitative research + Author

 My talks, workshops, press interviews, newsletter, TEDx Talk, and bestselling book, We Should Get Together: The Secret to Cultivating Better Friendships, have helped thousands of adults around the world create stronger friendships, neighborhoods, and workplaces.
-My background in community building and design (visual, program, and UX/UI) gives me:

-✔️ a UX designer’s toolbox
+✔️ a designer’s toolbox (visual, program, community, and UX)

 ✔️ a qualitative researcher’s methodology